canalguada/nicy/README.md

 Also see [systemd.resource-control(5)](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html).

-Nicy relies on [systemd slice units](https://www.freedesktop.org/software/systemd/man/systemd.slice.html) to manage cgroups, but **do not create them at runtime** : a .cgroups file is required in order to declare which existing cgroup is available.
-A bunch of slice units are created for the cpu cgroup controller and both system and user manager, at install time (see Makefile).
+Nicy relies on [systemd slice units](https://www.freedesktop.org/software/systemd/man/systemd.slice.html) and manages cgroups at run-time : a .cgroups file is required in order to declare available cgroups.
 ### .types
 Writing a full rule for each program, out of many that nicy may run, would turn boring.